mathigon/textbooks/content/functions/content.md

 ### Creating Graphs

-    // NOTES
-    // From David re: diving graph.
-Capturing idea.
-    // Great graph.
-I really like how you included the part under the water.
-That's nice to show.
-I wonder if before showing the graph, students could draw the shape they think the graph would be?
-Maybe have an image of a diving board at the 10 meter mark and they use like a "scribble" or "line" tool to draw in the line they think the graph will be.
-Then, when they are done, the graph you have gets superimposed on their graph and their line fades away.
-    // Create videos similar to the ball bouncing activity here: https://curriculum.illustrativemathematics.org/HS/teachers/1/4/8/index.html
-    // Students place a point on the coordinate plane and label it with a key feature name.
-The might also be able to place approximate points on the internals of increase and decrease.
-Students click “graph”, or some such button, to see a line connect the points according to their labels.
-Once students see the graph, they can choose to edit or submit for checking.
-    // Alternate interactive ideas
-    // Give components of this similar to the piecing it together activity.
-[This is the same idea](https://www.google.com/url?q=https://curriculum.illustrativemathematics.org/HS/teachers/1/4/12/index.html&sa=D&ust=1595249230079000&usg=AFQjCNFlsjZxKJ9PGN9cluHSZm-OAFBaOA) used in the next chapter for building the tri graph.

 The women’s pole vault is just about to start.
 You will be drawing the graph for this event.

     // NOTES